Skip to content

 System Roles

-ServiceReviewer Can view and order draft versions of services in userweb
+ServiceReviewer View and order draft versions of services in user web

-TranslationAdmin Can view store translations and languages.
-Can edit store translations and languages.
+TranslationAdmin View and edit store translations and languages